Spring 2025 - end of seasonWe are now closed for the 2025 planting season.

 • Sweet Sixteen

-Sweet Sixteen apple tree
+Sweet Sixteen apple trees

 Sweet 16 is a sweet-flavored apple, with good cold hardiness.